mttn2023/mttn/README.md

-# MTTN: Multi-Pair Text to Text Narratives for Prompt Generation
+# MTTN: Multi-Pair Text to Text Narratives for Prompt Generation :books: :left_right_arrow: :page_facing_up:

 MTTN is a dataset which is aimed for text-2-text generation, with a focus on diffusion model prompts.
 The model trained on this data will be able to fill gaps and create natural propmts that can be used to generate images directly.